Debb1ie/Flutter/README.md

 Paste unlimited text and listen with natural, lifelike voices.
 No limits.
 No uploads.
 Built for readers, listeners, and builders.

-EchoVerse is a modern Voice AI storytelling and podcast web application built for the GitHub Finish-Up-A-Thon.
+LongUnlimitedReader is a modern Voice AI storytelling and podcast web application built for the GitHub Finish-Up-A-Thon.
 It transforms text into expressive audio using a premium black-and-white interface, emotion-aware controls, multi-character story mode, and project workspace persistence.

 ---